Admrulez1908/Adm-music-house/README.md

-# v-music
+# Adm-music-house

-v-music is a web application that allows users to search for music using the Spotify API and play 30-second song previews.
+Adm-music-house is a web application that allows users to search for music using the Spotify API and play 30-second song previews.
 It is built with React, Bootstrap, and the Spotify Web API ( throught nocodeapi ).

 ## Installation